Adam Blake, M.Sc.

 Throughout my career, I have worked with individuals in university mental health clinics, hospitals (inpatient & outpatient), and private practice.
 I have completed doctoral-level practicums at Sunnybrook Health Science Centre, and the York University Psychology Clinic.
 I have also provided psychological assessments to help individuals with difficulties concerning attention, depression, personality and cognitive functioning.

-I am currently pursuing my PhD in Clinical Psychology at York University, and am a member of the Canadian Psychological Association.
-I have also presented my research at major international conferences in Canada and the United States and have co-authored peer-reviewed articles in scientific journals.
+I am currently completing my Ph.D. in Clinical Psychology at York University (in my final year of Residency).
+I have presented my research at major international conferences in Canada and the United States and have co-authored peer-reviewed articles in scientific psychology journals on issues related to personality and attention.
 Selected publications are listed below.
+I am a member of the Canadian Psychological Association and work as a Therapist at CFIR under the supervision of Dr. Rylie Moore, C.Psych..

 Carter, E. C., McCullough, M.E., Kim, J., Corrales, C., Blake, A. (2012).
 Religious People Discount the Future Less.
 Evolution and Human Behavior, 33, 224-231.